grunwaldlab/psminer/README.md

-## An R package for analysis of the nf-core/PathogenSurveillance pipeline
+## `Psminer`, an R package for analysis of the nf-core/PathogenSurveillance pipeline

-`psminer` is an R package for reading, plotting, and manipulating data produced by the nextflow pipeline `pathogensurvillance`.
+`psminer` is an R package for reading, plotting, and manipulating data produced by the nextflow pipeline `pathogensurveillance`.

 ## License